 Any magnetic induction that remains in a magnetic material after removal of an applied saturating magnetic field, Hs.
 (Bd is the magnetic induction at any point on the demagnetization curve; measured in gauss or tesla.)

 The ratio of the remanent induction, Bd, to a demagnetizing force, Hd.
-It is also referred to as the permeance coefficient, shear line, load line and unit permeance.
+It is also referred to as the permeance coefficient, shear line, load line or unit permeance.

 Bd x Hd – Energy Product